-Referral An instruction from your PCP that gives you the ability to see another Plan Provider for services that may be out of your PCP's scope of practice.
+Referral An instruction from your PCP that gives you the ability to see another Easy Access Provider for services that may be out of your PCP's scope of practice.

 FOR EXAMPLE: If you need to visit a specialist, such as a dermatologist or cardiologist, you must contact your PCP first.
-Your PCP will refer you to a specialist who is a Plan Provider.
+Your PCP will refer you to a specialist who is an Easy Access Provider.
 Your PCP will generally refer you to a specialist with whom he or she is affiliated or has a working relationship.